privong/papers-in-markdown/aastex62/demo.md

 ## Markdown {#sec:markdown}

 The Markdown specification was released by John Gruber in 2004^[<https://daringfireball.net/projects/markdown/>].
-Markdown was originally intended to specify a plain text format which could be converted to HTML but in which the source could easily be read:
+Markdown was originally intended to specify a plain text format which could be converted to HTML, with the motivation that:

 > A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions. – John Gruber

-Since its release Markdown (and its various flavors) have been extended and become widely used, and additional output formats have become supported ([Section @sec:pandoc]).
+Since its release, Markdown (and its various flavors) have been extended and become widely used.
-Describing Markdown is beyond this scope of this document, but I refer the reader to the `pandoc` markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.
+Describing Markdown is beyond this scope of this document.
+I assume the reader is familiar with the synxatx and refer the reader to the `pandoc` markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.

 ## Pandoc {#sec:pandoc}